Doddington, Northumberland

 The village and parish of Doddington are on the east side of the Milfield Plain, nearly 3 miles north of the town of Wooler, in the county of Northumberland, England.
 Notable buildings in Doddington include Doddington Hall and the Anglican church of St Mary and St Michael, which was built in the 18th century on the site of an original 12th-century place of worship.
 Wooler Golf Course is also near Doddington.

+Geography

+The parish is bounded by the flat Milfield Plain to the west and two escarpments: Doddington Moor, adjacent to the village's east and Doddington North Moor, to the north beyond Fenton Wood.
+Falling within the Northumberland Sandstone Hills, Doddington Moor's highest peak is Dod Law at around 200 metres.
+The area is known for its abundance of archaeological sites.

 History and cultural significance

 In 1734, the village was described in George Mark's Survey of a Portion of Northumberland as "remarkable for its largeness, the badness of its houses and low situation, and perhaps for the greatest quantities of geese of any in its neighbourhood".
 At about the same time, the tune Dorrington, also known as Dorrington Lads, was written down in the William Dixon manuscript.
 Having 14 strains, it is the most complex and elaborate of the pieces in that early source for Northumbrian music.
 The last tune played, on his deathbed, by the celebrated piper Will Allan, who died near Rothbury in 1779, was Dorrington Lads.
 A rhyme has survived, which fits the second strain of this tune: